shukriadams/whobrokethebuild/docs/dev.md

 ## Developer config and settings

 TL;DR: WBTB needs some basic config to work.
-There is a local developer config in the project at /docs/config.yml, ready to go.
+There is a local developer config in the project at `/src/demo.config.yml`, ready to go.
 WBTB can consume config in several ways, the simplest is :

 1. edit the file `src/Wbtb.Core.Web/Properties/launchSettings.json`.
-In the `WbtbWeb` node, in `environmentVariables`, add `"WBTB_CONFIG_PATH": "<PATH>"` where <PATH> is the absolute path to where that config.yml file is checked out on your system.
+In the `WbtbWeb` node, in `environmentVariables`, add `"WBTB_CONFIG_PATH": "<PATH>"` (keep the double quotes). <PATH> is the absolute path to where that config file is checked out on your system.

 2. Create a file `src/Wbtb.Core.Web/.env`, and add the following to it: